NHGJem/tensorflow2-NetVLAD/README.md

 Prior to augmentation, non-square images were cropped into squares to preserve aspect ratio.

-Tests were also performed without augmentations, for comparison.

 ## Setup and Usage
 Change the variables in main.py, ensure all paths to the image folder and ground truths are set correctly, then run main.py.